CurveDocs/curve-docs/docs/stableswap-ng_exchange/pools/plainpool.md

 ### `get_balances`
 !!! description "`StableSwap.get_balances() -> DynArray[uint256, MAX_COINS]:`"

-    Getter for all coin balances in the pool (not accounting for admin fees).
+    Getter for an array with all coin balances in the pool.

     Returns: coin balances (`DynArray[uint256, MAX_COINS]`).

+    !!!info
+        This getter method does not account for admin fees.

     ??? quote "Source code"